praveentcom/devmdx/README.md

 │   ├── work/                  # Work experience pages
 │   └── education/             # Education pages
-├── components/                # UI and section components ├── data/
+├── components/                # UI and section components ├── styles/                    # Global styles and theme ├── types/                     # TypeScript type definitions └── lib/                       # Helper utilities
-│   ├── profile/               # Your profile data (EDIT `index.ts`)
-│   ├── articles/              # MDX articles
-│   └── community/             # MDX community contributions
-├── styles/
-│   └── globals.css            # Global styles and theme
-├── types/                     # TypeScript type definitions
-└── lib/                       # Helper utilities
 ```

+---

-## Contributing
+##### Contributing & License

-This is an open-source template.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on open-source contributions.

-## License

 This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Assets and trademarks
+##### Assets and trademarks

 Logos and trademarks in `public/images/tech-icons` and elsewhere are the property of their respective owners and are used here for identification purposes only.
 If you are an owner and would like your asset removed or attributed differently, please open an issue.

 ---

-Made with ❤️ using Next.js, TypeScript, Tailwind CSS, and shadcn/ui.
+Made with love, for the community ❤️